Puerto Vallarta in August 2026: Rain & No Sargassum

 August is one of the hardest months for a classic Cancun, Playa del Carmen, or Tulum beach trip.
 The Caribbean side can be hot, humid, storm-aware, and sargassum-prone at the same time.

 Puerto Vallarta is also humid and rainy, but the beach-risk equation is cleaner.
 You are planning around weather windows, not wondering whether the shoreline will be covered in seaweed.
+That is the main reason August searchers should compare Puerto Vallarta with Riviera Maya options before booking.

 That makes Puerto Vallarta one of the more practical August beach choices in Mexico for travelers who want: